 We frequently try different combinations of lettuce with different vegetables.
 Of course, we swap out the types of dressings, too.
 I have even been known to use salsa as a dressing when I am trying to create a salad with a southwestern flair.
 During a recent heat spell, I was trying to come up with some new salad ideas.
 That was when I remembered Castagnola’s Lobster House and their Crab Louie salad.

 Castagnola ‘s Lobster house was a Santa Barbara institution.
 The owners of the restaurant owned a fleet of fishing vessels, so the restaurant’s advertised “catch of the day” really was the day’s catch.
 The food was excellent and the Crab Louie salad was a visual work of art.
 At least, that was my opinion when I was a teenager.
+I’m only sorry that my food styling and food photography don’t do this recipe justice.
 I had never tasted crab before the first time I tried one of these salads, and I fell in love with the sweet taste.
 I would squeeze lemon juice onto the heaping pile of crab meat and only sparingly use the “Louie Dressing” which tasted suspiciously like 1,000 Island.

 It was a love affair that ended only when I went away to college.
 Sadly, The Lobster House, as my dad called it, is closed.
 The restaurant and the salad live only in my memory.
 I did my best to recreate the taste of that salad with this recipe.
 Let me know what you think.
 Thank you for visiting my site.